JGerVT/InspireCanvas/README.md

     ```
     python -m ensurepip --upgrade
     ```

-    **Verify that PIP has been installed correctly, open a terminal and type:**

-    ```
-    pip --version
-    ```

 4. Install all dependencies.

 	There are two required dependencies for this project.
 To install these dependencies, change the directory of the terminal to the Inspire Canvas root folder, then run the following command:

 	```
 	pip install PySide6==6.1.2